Fundamentals of Computer Science I: Media Computing (CS151.01 2008S)

 Scheme programmers seem to be mixed in their reaction to the named let.
 Some find it clear and elegant, others find it murky and too special-purpose.
-Our colleagues prefer it.
-We'll admit that we first found it murky, but eventually came to prefer it.
+Our colleagues like to use it.
+We'll admit that we first found it murky, but eventually came to like it.
 We hope that you will, too.

 This material is based upon work partially supported by the National Science Foundation under Grant No. CCLI-0633090.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.